MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

   # calculate clustering using default parameters
   net.cluster()

-  # save visualization JSON to file for use by front-end
+  # save visualization JSON to file for use by front end
   net.write_json_to_file('viz', 'mult_view.json')

-The file ``mult_view.json`` will be loaded by the front-end and used to build the interactive visualization.
+The file ``mult_view.json`` will be loaded by the front end and used to build the interactive visualization.
 See `clusterergrammer.py`_ for an additional example.

 Clustergrammer can also load data from a Pandas DataFrame and perform normalization and filtering.
 In this example, we will load data from a DataFrame, normalize the rows, and filter the columns:
 ::